atheik/PWP/README.md

 # ImageNet Browser

-This project uses the example Flask API project layout introduced here:
+This project uses the example Flask API project layout, the introduction to which can be found here:
 https://lovelace.oulu.fi/ohjelmoitava-web/ohjelmoitava-web/flask-api-project-layout/

+Namely, the MasonBuilder class and create_error_response function in imagenet_browser/utils.py as well as the submit_data function in client.py, are from the course material as is.

 ## Setup in development configuration

 Download the Cygwin installer:
 https://cygwin.com/setup-x86_64.exe

-Open a command prompt in the folder that you downloaded the Cygwin installer to and then issue the following command:
+Open a command prompt in the folder that you downloaded the Cygwin installer to and issue the following command:

 ```cmd
 setup-x86_64 -OP git,python37,python37-pip,wget -qs https://ftp.acc.umu.se/mirror/cygwin/